Dre Campbell Farm

 How do you know when onions are ready?
 Firstly, the top green leaves that start to wilt are an indication that they are near harvesting.
 The bulbs will continue into maturity as the leaves start to lose their color.

-This occurrence is due to the plant now putting all its reserves toward the aging of the bulb itself.
-If any have flowers on the stalks, they should be harvested immediately.
+However, if any of the plants have flowers on the stalks, they should be harvested immediately.

 When harvesting, pull on the tops to safely remove the whole plant from the soil.
 Next, shake the dirt off around the bulbs.

-Finally, let the bulbs sit in the garden for 1-2 days to allow natural drying.
-Curing them by allowing them to dry will be evident as their outer layers tighten around the bulb and dry.
+Finally, let the bulbs sit in the garden for 1 to 2 days to allow natural drying.

 Pests and Diseases

-There may also be many diseases due to uncontrolled watering, resulting in lesions and a rot signature on the plant.
+There may also be many diseases due to uncontrolled watering, resulting in lesions and a rot.
+Onion plant diseases include soft rot, purple blotch, damping off, downy mildew, and onion smut.

 Storing